Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Experiments

 \subsection{Regression Tasks}

-For regression tasks, we compare ZCPs with the following two baseline methods: \begin{itemize} \item IPMs that use the zono-conformal prediction framework to handle nonlinear systems with multi-dimensional outputs while representating the uncertainty sets and prediction sets with multi-dimensional intervals.
-The resulting predictor is identical to a ZCP that uses a diagonal generator matrix for the uncertainty set $\Unc$ and whose output set is overapproximated by a multi-dimensional interval. \item CPs that use the prediction error as score function (see \cref{eq:cp_add_score}) to identify a prediction interval for each dimension separately. \end{itemize} Since the more sophisticated conformal prediction approaches, as reviewed in \cref{subsec:related}, require additional data or access to the training data, e.g., for approximating the quantiles via quantile regression~\citep{romano2019confQuantile}, estimating the covariance matrix of ellipsoidal uncertainty sets \citep{messoudi2022ellipsoidal}, or training a conditional variational autoencoder~\citep{feldman2023multiQuantile}, we do not include them in our comparison.
+For regression tasks, we compare ZCPs with the following two baseline methods: \begin{itemize} \item IPMs that use the zono-conformal prediction framework to handle nonlinear systems with multi-dimensional outputs while representing the uncertainty sets and prediction sets with multi-dimensional intervals.
+The resulting predictor is identical to a ZCP that uses a diagonal generator matrix for the uncertainty set $\Unc$ and whose output set is overapproximated by a multi-dimensional interval. \item CPs that use the prediction error as score function---see \cref{eq:cp_add_score}---to identify a prediction interval for each dimension separately. \end{itemize} Since the more sophisticated conformal prediction approaches, as reviewed in \cref{subsec:related}, require additional data or access to the training data to estimate the shape of the uncertainty sets \citep{cini2025relational,feldman2023multiQuantile,messoudi2022ellipsoidal,xu2024cpMulti,gray2025guaranteed,fang2025contra,luo2025volumesortedpredictionsetefficient}, we do not include them in our comparison.

 We identify for each neural network a ZCP, an IPM, and a CP using the calibration data and considering $n_{\mathrm{out}}=0,...,5$ outliers.
 For each predictor $s$, we compute \begin{itemize} \item its coverage $\hat{\eta}_s$ over the test set $\mathcal{M}_{\mathrm{test}}$, i.e, the percentage of test data points that are contained in the respective prediction sets: